GoogleCloudPlatform/ai-on-gke/ray-on-gke/guides/tpu/README.md

 ### Manually Installing the TPU Initialization Webhook

 The TPU Initialization Webhook automatically bootstraps the TPU environment for TPU clusters.
-The webhook needs to be installed once per GKE cluster and requires a Kuberay Operator running v1.1+ and GKE cluster version of 1.28+.
+The webhook needs to be installed once per GKE cluster and requires a KubeRay Operator running v1.1+ and GKE cluster version of 1.28+.
 The webhook requires [cert-manager](https://github.com/cert-manager/cert-manager) to be installed in-cluster to handle TLS certificate injection. cert-manager can be installed in both GKE standard and autopilot clusters using the following helm commands:
 ```
 helm repo add jetstack https://charts.jetstack.io
 helm repo update